-The people remain kneeling for silent prayer as desired or they may venerate their own cross.
+The people remain kneeling for silent prayer as desired or they may venerate their own cross at home or proceed to the cross in the church for silent prayer (one family at a time please).

 The people remain kneeling.
-The Reproaches sung by the choir
+The Reproaches sung by the choir in Latin words: de Victoria